RetroDECK/RetroDECK/wiki-rtd/docs/wiki_faq_howto/faq.md

  </details>

-# RetroDECK usage questions:
+## RetroDECK Usage

-## Do I have to partition or format my disk/sdcard to install RetroDECK?
+### Do I have to partition or format my disk/sdcard to install RetroDECK?

 <details><summary>Click here to see the answer</summary>